International court rules against Guatemala in a landmark Indigenous and environmental rights case

 Over a decade of national and now international litigation after the murder of Tot's son, documents were leaked appearing to show the mine attempting to divide the community by bribing some locals to testify in court in favor of the mine.

 In response the U.S. Treasury sanctioned two Solway officials implicated in the accusations in November 2022.
-The ruling Friday didn't mention allegations of bribery, but did record the community suffered “violence, threats and harassment,” from 2006 to 2019.
+The ruling Friday noted the community suffered “violence, threats and harassment,” from 2006 to 2019.
+The U.S. Treasury sanctions against the two Solway employees, who were fired by the company, were not part of the court’s decision Friday.

-Solway didn't immediately comment on the verdict, but their spokesperson said the company was preparing a statement.
+A spokesperson for Solway wrote that the company and its subsidiary were “not a party to this case” and that “disagreements regarding the mismatch in land demarcation began even before our company acquired the project.”

+She did not respond to questions about bribery allegations or the community's harassment up to 2019, eight years after Solway's subsidiary acquired the site.

 While Crippa said it was encouraging that the court's ruling came with strict timelines, Tot admitted he expects there will now be a battle for compliance.

-Note: This story was first published on Dec.
-15, 2023.
-It was updated on Dec.
-16, 2023, to add that the two mine employees sanctioned by the U.S. Treasury had been fired by the mine's owner and were not part of the court's decision.